-Observer Date

-Venue Time

-Topic/ Theme Whole School or Class

-(Please circle)

-Brief description of what happened:

-How clearly was the aim expressed?
+Collect cave vvoisinp mon Troining Sinect Observer Date Venue Time Topic/ Theme Whole School or Class ' ' (Please circle) Brief description of what happene ed: (2222 2 2 2) How clearly was the aim expressed?
+Thow clearly was the ann expressed.
 To what extent was the worship wholly or mainly of a broadly Christian Character?

-To what extent was the worship whony of mainly of a broadly christian character:
+To what extent was the worship w mony or mainly or a broadly chilistia ir Character.
 How did the act of worship promote the spiritual and moral development of pupils?

-Was the act of worship appropriate for the pupils age, ability, background etc?

-How did the pupils actively participate in the worship?

-Were their opportunities for: (please circle all that are relevant)

-Reflection?
+Thew and the det of worship prome ote the spiritual arr a morar acveropn ient of papils.
+Was the act of worship appropriate for the pupils age, ability, background etc? was the det of worship appropriate for the papils age, ability, background etc. How did the pupils actively participate in the worship?
+Thow and the pupils actively participate in the worship: Were their opportunities for: (please circle all that are relevant) were their opportunities for. (please circle all that are relevant) Reflection?
 Stillness?
 Silence?
-Prayer?

-Kenection Sumess Silence: Flayers

-General Comment:

-Comment from adult leading Collective Worship:

-Copies to: Head of School, Collective Worship Leader, Link Governor
+Drayar?
+Reflection?
+Stillness: Silence: Prayer?
+Conord Commont General Comment: Comment from adult leading Collective Worship: Conjector Head of School Collect ive Marchin Leade r Link Governor